 This is a close-up of one of the "points" of my star -- made of 4 log cabin blocks -- the upper right one uses only the red print, the lower left one uses an assortment of white-on-white prints, and the remaining two are half red and half whites.

 This is a center section -- 4 blocks again -- can you decipher the combination?

 I do advise stitching the log cabin blocks made with just one fabric where no one can see you working -- they already think we are a bit crazy to cut fabric up and sew it back together, but when you only use one print, that might be too much for them.
 I have tried just using a plain square instead of going to the trouble of making a log cabin block, but it just doesn't look right.

 Now with Marti Michell's terrific Log Cabin Rulers in my arsenal, I'm thinking I'll revisit this idea!

 If you haven't tried these tools, they have improved the accuracy of that block for me more than I expected.
 The uniformity and consistency is remarkable.
 I was a skeptic but it only took one small quilt to win me over.
 There are four rulers at this point, each working with two strip sizes (ranging from 1/2" finished to 2" finished strips) and making multiple block sizes.
 I own all of them and use them frequently -- the cutting takes a bit longer but the time saved during the piecing process is ample compensation!

-If you can't find the rulers in your local shop, I sell them on my website and you might want to visit the cutting demo video on Marti's website.
+If you can't find the rulers in your local shop, you can order them directly from her at http://frommarti.com and you might want to visit the cutting demo video on Marti's website.